Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Ribs

-Holes and windows necessitate the highest degree of drafting because they connect directly with the die surface, potentially impeding ejection and obstructing the flow of molten metal.
+Holes and windows require the highest amount of drafting since they form a connection with the surface of the die making the ejection difficult and may block the flow of the molten metal.

 Chapter Five � Variations of Die Casting